3D model preparation and optimization

 face

 Face elements must include at least vertex indices and texture coordinate indices.
-Polygonal faces with more than 3 vertices (e.g., quadrilaterals) are also supported. - Must include
+Polygons with more than 3 vertices (e.g., quadrilaterals) are supported. - Must include

 mtllib

-A reference to a material file, requiring at least one external MTL material file to be specified.
-The file path must be relative, not absolute. - Must include
+Reference to a material file.
+At least one external MTL material file must be specified using a relative path (absolute paths are prohibited). - Must include

 usemtl

-The material referenced by the model element must specify the material name, which should match the material name defined in the external MTL material file.
+The material name referenced by model elements must match the material name defined in the external MTL file.

 - An MTL file must define at least one material.